Applied Behaviour Analysis

 Forward Chains: you teach the first step in the chain to independence before moving onto the second step.
 You would prompt the rest of the chain.

 Backward Chains: you prompt all of the steps until the last step, which is the target.
 You teach the last step to independence before moving the target to be the second last step.

 Whole Chains: you teach each step of the behaviour chain at once.
 This type of chaining procedure is effective when the child has a number of the skills required but is not yet completely independent.

-There are 3 main types of interventions in ABA Therapy:
+There are 3 main types of interventions in applied behaviour analysis:

 Antecedent Strategies (Prevention)

 By changing the environment, we can avoid behaviours from happening altogether.

 For example: You know that you always get hungry and distracted at 3pm, resulting in overeating at dinner time.
 You might prepare a snack to eat at 2:45 to avoid these behaviours.
 By changing the environment you have reduced the likelihood that the behaviour will occur.

 These strategies lay out how people will react when the targeted behaviour occurs.
 Having a formal intervention plan will create consistency among staff or family members and will help change to happen quickly.
 Having a formal intervention plan also removes any ambiguity about when to reinforce behaviour.